mitre/aws-rds-oracle-database-19c-cis-baseline/README.md

 - [SQL\*Plus](https://docs.oracle.com/cd/B19306_01/server.102/b14357/qstart.htm)
   - Release 19c

-### How to execute this instance
-This profile can be executed against a remote target using the ssh transport, docker transport, or winrm transport of InSpec.
-Profiles can also be executed directly on the host where InSpec is installed (see https://www.inspec.io/docs/reference/cli/).

 #### Required Inputs
 You must specify inputs in an `inputs.yml` file.
 See `example_inputs.yml` in the profile root folder for a sample.
 Each input is required for proper execution of the profile.
 ```yaml